Houses on an all-but-abandoned street in Liverpool are being sold for £1. But 30 years ago it was a vibrant inner city street, so what went wrong?

 David Gillooley was in the Leppings Lane end at Hillsborough on 15th April 1989.
-Twenty years on, he is reunited with the policewoman who effectively saved his life.
+Twenty years on, he is reunited with the policewoman who he says saved his life.

 A new exhibition at Liverpool's World Museum opens today.
 "The Beat Goes On" explores the city's musical identity and heritage.
 Liverpudlian, Lita Roza, was one of the first to have a number one hit in the charts with "'How Much Is That Doggie In The Window' " in 1953.